Ringleton/LED-Matrix-Temperature-UV-Display/README.md

 After preparing the micro-SD card, insert it into the Raspberry Pi Zero 2 W.  Connect a mouse/keyboard dongle via a USB connector plugged into the Pi’s center USB port.
 Connect a screen via the mini-HDMI connector of the Pi.
 Plug a 5V power supply into the outside “PWR” USB connector and power it up.
 Optionally, if the RGB matrix bonnet is already installed on top of the Pi, you can connect power to the 2.1mm barrel jack on the bonnet and the Pi will use its power.

-The Pi will prompt you for some basic information and will then reboot.
+The Pi may prompt you for some basic information and will then reboot.
 It will then begin updating it’s OS to the latest version.
 This may take several minutes.
 When complete, it will boot up to a desktop.

 If not already performed during the micro-SD card configuration, enter the network configuration area, and set up your local WIFI.

-Click on the Raspberry icon on the menu and select:  Preferences à Raspberry Pi Configuration.
+Click on the Raspberry icon on the menu and select:  Preferences --> Raspberry Pi Configuration.

 Under the Interfaces tab, ensure that I2C and optionally, VNC is enabled.
 Wait for the VNC icon to appear in the upper right corner.
 Reboot if you had to make any changes.